ktunkiewicz/webpack-extract-translation-keys-regex/README.md

 }
 ```

-It may seems like a waste to output a map with the keys and values being the same thing, the purpose is to keep the output format consistent with the times when the `mangle` option is enabled.

-> **WARNING:** the format of the output without mangling has changed from array to a map since version 2.x.
-If you want to have old behavior, you can implement it using `done` callback option.

 ### Key Mangling

-In some applications translation keys are quite long, so for the situations where you want to save some additional bytes in your application, you can enable mangling during the plugin initialization:
+It may seems like a waste to output to create a map with keys and values being the same thing.
+So in order to reduce code size, you can enable mangling during the plugin initialization:

 ```js
 // ...